defiant00/whim-c/README.md

 // a class is a map with a few specific values defined
 // name - the name of the type
-// base - optional base class
+// super - optional superclass
 // init  - optional initializer

 // lists are resizable indexable collections of any type denoted with ()
 // () is an empty list, (1,) is a list with one item (the comma is required to distinguish it from grouping)
-// (1, 2, 3) items are separated by commas, the final comma is optional
+// (1, 2, 3,) items are separated by commas, the final comma is optional
 // indexes start at 0
 list := (1, 2.3, 'hi', myObj, MyClass, myFunc)
 list[1]        // this is 2.3